electronstudio/pygame-zero-book/chapters/4_more_graphics.md

 ## Displaying the score

 This game shows how you can keep the score in a variable and print it on to the game screen.
-You can print any other messages to the player the same way.
+You can display any other messages to the player the same way.

 \begin{codelisting}
-\codecaption{Keeping score}
+\codecaption{Keeping score in a variable and displaying it}
 \label{code:displaying_text}
 <<(programs/27_displaying_text.py)
 \end{codelisting}